NebulaServices/Noctura/README.md

    `git clone https://github.com/NocturaServices/Frontend.git`
 2. Install the dependencies
    `npm install`
-3. Build Noctura
-   `npm run build`
-4. Run Noctura
+3. Run Noctura
    `node .` OR `node index.js`

-   You can also do `npm run bstart` if you wish to build and start the server all in one command.
+index.js will automatically build the website if the ./dist directory doesn't exist.
+If you make any changes to the website, either delete ./dist and run index.js or run "npm run bstart", which will rebuild the site then run index.js

 ## How to Contribute?